OmixVisualization/qtjambi/README.md

 For instance, if you are working on Windows download **qtjambi-native-windows-x64-VERSION.jar** from [Maven Central Repository](https://search.maven.org/artifact/io.qtjambi/qtjambi-native-windows-x64/) and add it to java class path.

 Additionally, you need *Qt*.
 Use the [Qt installer](https://www.qt.io/download-qt-installer) to install Qt on your system.
-Make sure you are using the same Qt version and QtJambi version (e.g. 5.15 or 6.x).
+Make sure you are using the same Qt version and QtJambi version (the first and second version digit needs to be the same).
 When using Maven artifacts for Windows you need to select MSVC 2019 64-Bit (msvc2019_64), as they are not compatible with Mingw Qt.

 When running a QtJambi application you have to make the locations of Qt libraries known to Java.